zefirnikolov/awsapp-genpart/README.md

 Clones the **git repository** -> creates a **docker image** from the **Dockerfile** -> Push the image with Updated TAG to **Docker Hub** -> triggers the **second Jenkins job responsible** for the cluster repository.

 ![jenkinsfile](jenkins.png)

+The Jenkins job is with configured webhook - any time a change is made from this repository - It automatically builds this job using the Jenkinsfile.